2. WiFi & Ethernet

 Modbus RTU & Modbus TCP/IP

 Modbus RTU mode is the most common implementation, but Modbus TCP/IP is gaining ground and ready to overcome it.
 Modbus is an open standard and is a widely used industrial network protocol in the industrial manufacturing environment.
 It is a common link that has been implemented by hundreds of vendors for integration into thousands of different manufacturing devices to transfer discrete/analog I/O and record data between control devices.
 A Modbus communication is always initiated by the master node to the slave node.
-The slave nodes will never transmit data without receiving a request from the master node nor communicate with each other.
+The slave nodes will never transmit data without receiving a request from the master node or communicating with each other.
 The master node initiates only one MODBUS transaction at the same time.

 RTU is extremely popular for industrial control networks as it has been around for a long time, and there is a lot of hardware and software that support it.